ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

    hiptensorDataType_t typeB = HIPTENSOR_R_32F;
    hiptensorDataType_t typeC = HIPTENSOR_R_32F;

-Since our initialization functions have been replaced by Create/Destroy pairs, it is no longer necessary to use pointers to hipTensor objects; users can now directly allocate the structure using hiptensorCreate().
-Any memory allocated by hiptensorCreate() can be safely released using hiptensorDestroy().
+Since our initialization functions have been replaced by Create/Destroy pairs, it is no longer necessary to use pointers to hipTensor objects; users can now directly allocate the structure using `hiptensorCreate() <../api-reference/api-reference.html#hiptensorcreate>`_.
+Any memory allocated by `hiptensorCreate() <../api-reference/api-reference.html#hiptensorcreate>`_ can be safely released using `hiptensorDestroy() <../api-reference/api-reference.html#hiptensordestroy>`_.

 hipTensor 1.x
 ^^^^^^^^^^^^^^